bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-2.md

 ## Following Up on Open Action Items

 You now have a bunch of new items in your already busy backlog.
 How do you get the team actually to prioritize them?
 Prioritizing system health and maintenance is never easy; it requires buy-in from leadership.
-At our company, we task our on-call rotation with this duty, ensuring that we spend at least 20% of engineering’s time on operational excellence.
+At our company, we task our on-call rotation with this duty.
+Beyond triage and mitigation of incoming incidents, action items are next on the list of the on-call's tasklist.
+This ensures that we spend at least 20% of engineering’s time on operational excellence, which includes CAPA items.
 We touch a little more on this approach in [Part 1 of this series](../operational-excellence-part-1).

 ## Conclusion